 February and March’s Lull In Car Shipping

-It is also a month in which rookie auto transport brokers, or the clueless, get caught with outdated pricing.
-The difference heading to Florida in January might be $2-300 higher than the reverse.
-If a broker doesn’t adjust his pricing in February, then some people will book orders for March or April ship dates that have completely bogus pricing which hasn’t a prayer of shipping.
-Experience and business ethics are very important in the auto transport business.
+It is also a month when rookie auto transport brokers, or the clueless ones, get caught with outdated pricing.
+The difference heading to Florida in January is 2-3 times higher than the reverse.
+If a broker doesn’t adjust his pricing in February, then some people will book orders for March or April ship dates with completely bogus pricing, which hasn’t a prayer of shipping.
+Experience and business ethics are essential in the auto transport business.

 April and May Pick Up Again In Car Transports

-The Autumn Months of September, October and November Slow Down
+The Autumn Months of September, October, and November Slow Down

-There is a flurry of college students shipping in September, but all in all there isn’t the mad rush in the fall that there is in the summer.
-Things slow down for a few days Thanksgiving week, but pick right back up the week after.
-You should enjoy good prices and faster service in autumn.
+There is a flurry of college students shipping in September, but there isn’t the mad rush in the fall that there is in the summer.
+Things slow down for a few days Thanksgiving week but pick right back up the week after.
+You should enjoy reasonable prices and faster service in autumn.

 December Is Trouble For Auto Shipping

 So there you have it in a nutshell.
-Seasonal fluctuations in auto transport.
-There are many more scenarios here and there through the course of the year, but we touched on the major ones.
+Seasonal fluctuations in auto transport are natural.
+There are many more scenarios here and there throughout the year, but we touched on the major ones.
 Our auto transport quotes calculator tries to account for all the seasonal fluctuations.
-Our ten years experience in the car shipping industry gives us a leg up on the competition.
+Our nearly twenty years of experience in the car shipping industry gives us a leg up on the competition.